 MuppetVision 3D – If you are a fan of the Muppets, you can’t miss this hilarious 3D show.
 Join Kermit, Miss Piggy, and the rest of the gang as they perfect their latest invention: “Muppet*Vision, and laugh at all of the corny jokes and “cheap 3D tricks.”

-When going to Disney’s Hollywood Studios, make sure you take advantage of the FastPass+ service.
+When going to Disney’s Hollywood Studios, you might want to take advantage of these time-saving services.
 This ride reservation system allows guests to book return times on participating attractions throughout the park, thereby “skipping” the lines.

 - Millennium Falcon: Smugglers Run

 In 2019 Disney introduced a new attraction queuing system called the Virtual Queue.
-Instead of using traditional queues or FastPass+, this new system is designed to control crowds and let guests skip waiting in line for participating attractions.
+Instead of using traditional queues, this new system is designed to control crowds and let guests skip waiting in line for participating attractions.

 Guests joining the virtual queue are assigned to a boarding group for that attraction with a group number.
 Once that number is called, guests can head to the attraction queue.
 Boarding groups are assigned using the My Disney Experience app.